IanDMedeiros/Maphangwa-2012-lichens-warming/README.md

 # Maphangwa-2012-lichens-warming

 Data and code for an alternative visualization of the results from Maphangwa et al. (2012).
+Data are taken from tables 3, 4, and 5 of the cited paper.
+The new figure reimagines figure 1 from the cited paper to more clearly show between-treatment and between-season comparisons.

 ## Literature Cited